ArnobTurja2002Ghosh/BouncingShapes/README.md

 GUI under development.

-Looking for suggestion: How should a shape behave if it is spawned outside the border of the window?
-For the time being, the shape just vibrates.
+Assuming that (in the config file) every shape is within the bounds of the window.